 |My girl scout making trail mix.|

 We would fill sandwich bags with our own custom trail mixes made from items I bought from the grocery store.
 Here is another camping tip for everyone: Do not forget to secure your sandwich bag of trail mix.
 If you leave it alone for even a minute, a chippy or squirrel will have that bag ripped open in no time and eat all your candy corn.
 Those furry, fluffy jerks.....from the jerk store!

 Custom Made Trail Mix

-Add these to your camping grocery list then have some fun making your own custom trail mix.
+Add these goodies to your camping grocery list then have some fun with your family and friends making your own custom trail mixes.
 A lot of these items you can pick up at the dollar store.

 - Sandwich Bags